farhadkpx/DEND-Data-Engneering-Nano-Degree-/DEND_Capstone_Project/README.md

-`U.S. City Demographic Data quality issues`:
+`U.S. City Demographic data` `Data quality issues`:
 + Total number of records with this table was 2891 and 12 columns
 + Only 3 columns has null values in range (13 to 16)
 + Distinct city count 567 and state count is 49
 + 5 distinct Races embedded with this dataset on 'Race-column'
++ All the data column-type came with `string-format`

+`Cleaning steps:`
-`Cleaning steps:` All the data column-type came with `string-format`.
-So I had change them to appropriate data types (int,float).
-There were some(5) distinct demographic race present in the race column.
-I did separate them with a pivot table, which will create a clear understanding why immigrants chose to go to certain City in a state.
++ So I had change them to appropriate data types (int,float).
++ There were some(5) distinct demographic race present in the race column.
++ I did separate them with a pivot table
++ which will create a clear understanding why immigrants chose to go to certain City in a state.

 `Airport Code:` `data quality issues:`